tutao/tutanota/.github/ISSUE_TEMPLATE/bug-report--desktop-app.md

 ---
-name: 'Bug report: desktop app'
-about: Create a report to help us improve
+name: 'Bug report: desktop app' about: Create a report to help us improve title: ''
-title: ''
-labels: bug, desktop
+labels: bug, desktop assignees: ''
-assignees: ganthern
 ---

 - [ ] This is not a feature request (existing functionality does not work, **not** missing functionality).
 I will request features on [forum](https://www.reddit.com/r/tutanota/) or via support.
 - [ ] I've searched and did not find a similar issue.

 **Describe the bug**